Skip to content

 4. heat flow into the ground, and

 Both thermal models require the average plane-of-array irradiance on each module surface.
 This represents the total irradiance of incident light striking the panel which may act to heat it up, thus it includes all wavelengths of sunlight (i.e., up to 4000 nm).
-Currently there exists some limitations to the use of ray tracing to determine this.
+Currently there exist some limitations to the use of ray tracing to determine this.
 Solving the optics at longer wavelengths requires optical material data measured at these extremes and requires confirmation of the geometric optics assumption.1 Work is ongoing to resolve these limitations.
 In the meantime, SunSolve applies view factor models to determine an appropriate amount of total POA irradiance to use on the panels.

 The view factor implementation follows the standard approach as described by [Marion2017] and [Mermoud2014].
 This has been demonstrated to be consistent with 3D ray tracing under this idealized scenario: